vinil-v/cyclecloud-amlfs/README.md

 cyclecloud project upload <locker name>
 ```
 4. Import the required template (Slurm/ OpenPBS or Gridenigne).

-please note: if you are using cyclecloud-slurm 3.0.1 version (Comes with CycleCloud 8.4), please use the template named `slurm_301-amlfs.txt`. other cyclecloud-slurm releases (2.x) can use `slurm-amlfs.txt` template.
+Please note: if you are using cyclecloud-slurm 3.0.1 version (Comes with CycleCloud 8.4), please use the template named `slurm_301-amlfs.txt`. other cyclecloud-slurm releases (2.x) can use `slurm-amlfs.txt` template.

 ``` bash
 cyclecloud import_template -f templates/slurm_301-amlfs.txt